pelias/whosonfirst/README.md

 whosonfirst is a tool used for importing [Who's On First data](https://whosonfirst.mapzen.com/) from local files into a Pelias ElasticSearch store.

+# Requirements

+Node 0.12 or higher is required

 # Usage

 ```bash